NTIG-Uppsala/TE4-VALE-Biluthyrning/docs/Database-Connection.md

 # Connect to database

 ## VPN access
-If you have VPN access to the LAN that the servers are on, you can skip to [step 2](#2-then-on-the-webserver-ssh-from-it-to-the-database-server) since you are already on the correct network.
+If you have VPN access to the LAN that the servers are on, you can skip to [step 2](#2-then-on-the-web-server-ssh-from-it-to-the-database-server) since you are already on the correct network.

-## Connect via the webserver
+## Connect via the web server
-#### 1. First, connect to the webserver.
+#### 1. First, connect to the web server.
 ```bash
 ssh root@<Ip 1> -p <Port>
 ```
 - Input password when prompted.

-#### 2. Then on the webserver ssh from it to the database server.
+#### 2. Then on the web server ssh from it to the database server.
 ```bash
 ssh root@<Ip 2>
 ```